serverless/serverless/docs/README.md

   - [Detailed information regarding usage tracking](usage-tracking/usage-tracking.md)

 ## Running in DEBUG mode
-If you run into issues/errors while working with Serverless, we print a user friendly error.
+If you run into issues/errors while working with Serverless, we print a user-friendly error.
 However, when reporting bugs, it's often useful to output the stack trace and other important information.
 To set debug mode, make sure you set the environment variable `SLS_DEBUG` with the following command (if you're in Unix based system):

 ```
 export SLS_DEBUG=*